techidaily/site-facebook/source/_posts/posting-under-the-radar-in-social-hubs.md

 4. A prompt explaining how anonymous posts work will pop up.
 Tap**Create Anonymous Post** .
 5. Create your post and tap**Submit** .

  And there you have it.
-Now you no longer have to[leave a Facebook group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) because you feel uncomfortable sharing your experience.
+Now you no longer have to [leave a Facebook group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) because you feel uncomfortable sharing your experience.

 **Note:** This feature is only available in groups set as parenting groups.